ariessa/snipit/README.md

 ## Features

-TODO: Simplify app, use only a single page

 - Homepage
-    - Convert long URL into short URL (done)
+  - Convert long URL into short URL
-    - Short URL can publicly shared and accessed (done)
+  - Short URL can publicly shared and accessed
-    - A Short URL path can be in any URI pattern, but should not exceed a maximum of 15 characters (done)
+  - A Short URL path can be in any URI pattern, but should not exceed a maximum of 15 characters
-    - Multiple Short URLs can share the same Target URL (done)
+  - Multiple Short URLs can share the same Target URL
-    - TODO: Can get usage report for the application such as the number of clicks, originating geolocation and timestamp of each visit to a Short URL
+  - Can get usage report for the application such as the number of clicks, originating geolocation and timestamp of each visit to a Short URL
 - About page

 <br />